RockAfeller2013/setup_workstation/SOE/README.md

 # Homage - Automated - Microsoft Windows 11 - SOE / Template for Proxmox

-This is my Windows 11 Development environment for Vibe coding, I call it Homage, in honour of https://omarchy.org/, it even includes US DOD Windows 11 STIG Secuirty and allot of other tweaks.
-I also have a Proxmox Helper scroipt to setup https://omarchy.org/ as well!, a true Viber code has Windows, Linux and a Mac OS all at once..
-Here comes a Salesforce clone!
-Lez Go!, I play to put this behind a secure firewall/dmz with everything setup, so that i can invite other developers via Parsec.app and they can't take any code!
-I can access this remotley and continue my Vibe Coding adventures, from my Mac Laptop.
+This is my Windows 11 development environment for Vibe coding, which I call Homage, in honor of Omarchy[link=https://omarchy.org/].
+It even includes US DoD Windows 11 STIG security and a lot of other tweaks.
+I also have a Proxmox helper script to set up Omarchy as well!
+A true Viber code environment has Windows, Linux, and macOS all at once.
+Here comes a Salesforce clone—Lez Go!

+I plan to put this behind a secure firewall/DMZ with everything configured so I can invite other developers via Parsec.app without them being able to access or steal any code.
+I can also access this remotely and continue my Vibe coding adventures from my Mac laptop.

 ## Windows 11 for Vibe Codeing

-- This is my SOE ( Standard Operating Enviornment) for Windowns 11, that can be built on Proxmox.
-I use this as a the base for my primary Windows Vibe Code Development environment and testing.
+This is my SOE (Standard Operating Environment) for Windows 11, which can be built on Proxmox.
+I use this as the base for my primary Windows Vibe code development environment and testing.

 ### Features